South-Paw/discord-music-bot/README.md

 1. Create a new folder for the bot script
 2. Open a command prompt or terminal window in the folder
-3. Install the npm package with `npm i discord-musicbot`
+3. Install the npm package with `npm i @south-paw/discord-music-bot`
 4. Create a file called `run.js` (or whatever you wish to call it)
 5. Follow the example below for what you're able to configure and how
 6. Start the bot using `node run.js` from inside the folder